engineermechanic89/Klipper-Moonraker-Mainsail-on-arm-devices-tutorial/readme.md

 Go to Mainsail website and proceed with manual setup https://docs.mainsail.xyz/setup/manual-setup/klipper

-5. Then done.
-You have to make changes in moonraker config.
+5. When done, You have to make changes in moonraker config.
 Type in console:

-` nano klipper_config/moonraker.conf'
+`nano klipper_config/moonraker.conf'

 navigate to "authorization" and "trusted clients" section and edit or add ip range for Your network.
 For example, if ips in Your network starts with 192.168.1.xxx, edit or add 192.168.1.0/24